- Home

 Sound is produced from the vibration of an object.
 These vibrations are carried through the air in the form of pressure waves.
 These sound pressure waves enter the ear and travel down the ear canal to the eardrum.

 The eardrum vibrates as the sound waves hit it.
 This vibration of the eardrum then moves through the bones in the middle ear.
-The bones of the middle ear are the smallest bones in the body and are referred to as the ossicles.
+The bones of the middle ear are the smallest bones in the body and are referred to as ossicles.
 The structure and position of the ossicles results in an increase in the sound pressure that is sent to the inner ear.

 Hearing Loss